 The Internet has provided the opportunity to connect more anonymously, and materials that in the past would have required a trip to a porn shop are now available twenty-four hours a day without leaving home.
 Sexually stimulating material can be viewed with just a few clicks in the relative privacy of one's home or office.

 Internet porn has been labeled "crack cocaine" for the sexually compulsive individual.
 On television talk shows and in the news, we seem to hear more and more about this compulsion labeled "sex addiction" or "relationship addiction."
-6 Tips To Make Marriage Counseling Work
+6 Ways To Bring Your A+ Game To Marriage Counseling

 In the counseling program my husband and I offer, many individuals have reported difficult events during childhood.
 These events seem to have led to a kind of "freezing" of the state of fascination with sex typical of the pubescent child moving into young adulthood.
 This can manifest as turning to the safety of the non-threatening porn image, as being sexually attracted to children who are the same age as when one's trauma occurred, or as a need to experience sexual release in unsuitable or dangerous situations.